groupDevices · Household

 • Router support.
 The multiplier that pulls consoles and app-less smart TVs into the fold counts for a whole-home setup.

-On that basis the unlimited three take the top spots, then the strong 10-device all-rounders.
+On that basis the unlimited pair take the top spots, then the strong 10-device all-rounders.
 To weigh privacy, streaming and price more evenly than pure device count, our best VPN for Ireland ranking is the broader view.

 Our top picks for the household

-Also genuinely unlimited, with a standout app for Amazon Fire TV and Firestick — the easy pick if your tellies run on Amazon kit.
+Our number one for a family.
+Unlimited simultaneous devices on one plan means every phone, tablet, laptop and telly under your roof is covered with zero counting, and its standout app for Amazon Fire TV and Firestick makes it the easy pick if your tellies run on Amazon kit.
 No device limit to manage and solid speeds.
-See the IPVanish review.
+The full IPVanish review has the detail.

 Private Internet Access — unlimited and cheap